'Where's My Dad?' Father's Ashes Lost By NY Cops After House Fire, Daughter Claims

 “They have no paperwork pertaining to a search and seizure of my father’s ashes,” Brunson told Daily Voice.

 After pressing for answers and posting her story on the Troy Community Facebook page, Troy Mayor Carmella Mantello reached out to Brunson directly.
-Her response left the distraught daughter unsatisfied, to say the least.
+Her response left the distraught daughter unsatisfied.

 "After that she had the fire chief call me to explain how dark it was inside the house and how much smoke there was and most likely [the urn] just got knocked over and broken and mixed into the debris so there would be nothing left and that’s just what happens in a fire," Brunson recalled.

+The City of Troy vehemently denied Brunson's allegations, saying the urn was empty when firefighters spotted it in the charred debris.
+An evidence technician then conducted a rapid strip test on a powdery substance that was located on the outside of the vessel to determine whether it was a harmful narcotic, officials said.

+"No firefighter, no police officer in the city of Troy removed or confiscated any ashes from their property," Alex Horton, communications director for Troy Mayor Carmella Mantello, told Daily Voice.

-Eventually, the Troy Police Department allowed Brunson to review body camera footage from the scene, but it was heavily blurred and failed to show the ashes being collected, Brunson said.
-She also alleges the footage captured an officer acknowledging they had recovered “two bags of ash,” despite previous statements suggesting they did not know what they had taken.
+The Troy Police Department allowed Brunson to review body camera footage from the scene of the fire, but she claims it was heavily blurred and failed to show the ashes being tested.

+Horton, however, denied that the footage was blurred and said Brunson became irate, started screaming, and left the station after watching only 10 minutes of the 22-minute video.

+"She was not removed from the police station, she left on her own accord," Horton said.
+"We feel for what they're going through.
+We extend those condolences to them."

 "Everything that they have said has been nonsense,” Brunson said.
 “Clearly they don’t give a damn about your rights.”